 About the Best Workplaces in Chicago

-The rankings are based on feedback from more than 81,000 employees at Great Place to Work–Certified organizations with locations in the Chicago area.
+Rankings are based on feedback from more than 81,000 employees at Great Place to Work–Certified organizations with locations in the Chicago area.
 An anonymous Trust Index© survey assessed their camaraderie, management, professional development, sense of purpose and other elements essential for an outstanding workplace.
-Scores also take into account the complexity of organizations’ employee populations and how much of their business is located in the Chicago area.
+Scores also consider the complexity of organizations’ employee populations and how much of their business is located in the Chicago area.

 About Great Place to Work

 Great Place to Work is the global authority on high-trust, high-performance workplace cultures.
 Through its certification programs, Great Place to Work recognizes outstanding workplace cultures and produces the annual Fortune "100 Best Companies to Work For®" and Great Place to Work Best Workplaces lists for Millennials, Women, Diversity, Small and Medium Companies, industries, and internationally, countries and regions.
-Through its culture consulting services, Great Place to Work helps its clients create great workplaces that outpace peers on key business metrics like revenue growth, profitability, retention and stock performance.
+Through its culture consulting services, Great Place to Work helps clients create great workplaces that outpace peers on key business metrics like revenue growth, profitability, retention and stock performance.

-Follow Great Place to Work online at www.greatplacetowork.com and on Twitter at @GPTW_US.
+Follow Great Place to Work at www.greatplacetowork.com and on Twitter at @GPTW_US.